 0.0: It could have been worse

 Anthony Collins, T (112th overall pick in 2008): Wasn’t equipped to start as a rookie, and hasn’t really been given much of an opportunity to be a starter since.
-That’s something of a shame as filling in for others, Collins has played well (earning a +10.9 grade since 2009, but only managing 834 snaps).
+That’s something of a shame as filling in for others, Collins has played well enough to turn his 1,277 snaps into a +16.2 grade.

 Jason Shirley, DT (145th overall pick in 2008): The 29 career snaps don’t indicate just how interesting a Bengals career Shirley had.
 Spent a lot of his rookie year dealing with legal issues, was moved to offensive guard, and then eventually moved back to defensive tackle before being cut.
 A lot of effort for ultimately not very much.

 Corey Lynch, S (177th overall pick in 2008): Missed his rookie year with a knee injury on injured reserve, before the Buccaneers stole him off the Bengals’ practice squad.

 Matt Sherry, TE (207th overall pick in 2008): Another who spent his rookie year on injured reserve before the Bengals gave up on him a year later after waiving him injured and not opting to retain him.